HistoricalChristianFaith/Website-Interface/README.md

 # Build/Deploy Process

-1) [Compile](https://github.com/HistoricalChristianFaith/Commentaries-Database/blob/master/compile_data.py) a SQL file from the [Commentaries-Database](https://github.com/HistoricalChristianFaith/Commentaries-Database).
-[Or just download the [latest SQL file release](https://github.com/HistoricalChristianFaith/Commentaries-Database/releases/tag/latest)]
+1) [Compile](https://github.com/HistoricalChristianFaith/Commentaries-Database/blob/master/compile_data.py) a SQL file from the [Commentaries-Database](https://github.com/HistoricalChristianFaith/Commentaries-Database) [Or just download the [latest SQL file release](https://github.com/HistoricalChristianFaith/Commentaries-Database/releases/tag/latest)].
+Rename this file to data.sqlite
-2) Move the resulting `data.sqlite` file to this `Website-Interface` directory.
+2) Move the `data.sqlite` file to this `Website-Interface` directory.
 4) Now serve the files via a PHP webserver, and it should just work.

 # Alternatives